Geoff Weekes

-Geoffery Alan Weekes (14 June 1932 – 25 June 2015) was an Australian rugby league footballer who played in the 1950s and 1960s.
+Geoffrey Alan Weekes (14 June 1932 – 25 June 2015) was an Australian rugby league footballer who played in the 1950s and 1960s.
 He was a two-time premiership winner with the St George Dragons.

 Career

 A local Rockdale junior, Weekes went on to play eight seasons of first grade with the St George Dragons between 1954-1961 and was a prolific try scorer during those years.
 He won two premierships with Dragons, playing in both the 1958 Grand Final and the 1959 Grand Final.